seungcholcho/ModifyReadme/MDS/Malicious Drone Simulator(MDS) Readme.md

 ### What are functions?

 1. Display TSPI data.
-2. Transfer data to a database(Firebase)
+2. Transfer data to a database(Firebase).
 3. Save the Log file(.csv).

 <br>